Can a molecule be beautiful?

 Taking on orphan diseases

 The vast majority of people with leishmaniasis are very poor, and infections often spread among people displaced from their homes by war and conflict.
-In Syria, where leishmaniasis is surging, it is called the “Aleppo evil,” and ravages refugees.
-But despite this burden of misery, drugmakers have little economic incentive to develop new therapies for leishmaniasis and other “orphan” diseases, whose victims are too poor to pay for treatment.
+In Syria, where leishmaniasis is surging, it is called the “Aleppo evil,” and it ravages refugees.
+But despite this burden of misery, drugmakers have little economic incentive to develop new therapies for leishmaniasis and other orphan diseases (those affecting a small percentage of the population), whose victims are too poor to pay for treatment.
 Indeed, Brown points out, the first-line treatment against leishmaniasis is the same today as it was in the 1940s, and involves painful injections directly into the skin lesions.

 “We were thrilled on the day that we learned these specific compounds reduced leishmania parasite counts in infected mice,” says Brown.
 “Going from a hit to an effective compound in a live animal model is a big leap, and it is tremendously exciting.”